-it has always been a subject I really liked at GCSE.
+has always been a subject I really liked at GCSE.

 Despite coming from a different secondary school, I've found it easy to make friends in Art to share and develop ideas with and there have been many opportunities available to us; for example we attended an online lecture where we received a talk from Grayson Perry.
 The Art department have really encouraged and helped me pursue any ideas I have to develop my work.
-It is also fantastic to work in a department which has such a wide range of equipment available to students to pursue a range of techniques, such as ceramics and printmaking.
+It is also fantastic to work in a

+wide range of equipment

+available to students to

+pursue a range of techniques,

+such as ceramics and

+printmaking.